flipkart-incubator/mongodb-replicator/README.md

 - Provides check-point hooks which can be implemented based on the needed

 ##### Known Limitations:
 - The change-list entries across shards in a sharded-cluster can have data ordering issues if chunk migration is turned on.
 In a sharded-cluster oplog streaming during chunk migration is not synchronized.
 However, this can be worked around by assuming partial ordering guarantees from this stream & have another level of ordering (using entity versions).
+For a standalone replicaset, this is fully functional.
+- Runs on a single node.
+Needs to have a zookeeper or hazelcast based co-ordination to make it highly-available & distributed.

 ##### Use-cases:
 - Can be used as streaming pipe for Hot-Cold store implementation where cold has to be eventually consistent & Hot is MongoDB